FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/python_sdk/console.md

 $ ./console.py getTransactionByBlockNumberAndIndex [blockNumber] [transactionIndex] [contract_name]
 ```
 Parameters include:
-- blockNumber: Exchange in block high
+-blockNumber: exchanges in blocks high
-- transactionIndex: transaction index
+-transactionIndex: transaction index
-- contract _ name: optional.
+-contract _ name: optional.
 The name of the contract related to the transaction.
-If this parameter is entered, the specific content of the transaction will be parsed and returned.
+If this parameter is entered, the specific content of the transaction will be parsed and returned

  ```bash
 $ ./console.py getTransactionByBlockNumberAndIndex 1 0